dmd-program/dmd-100/projects/open_design/deliver_open_toy.md

 ![Double Diamond Deliver Phase graphic](/assets/dd-process-deliver-1200px@2x.png)

-# Deliver: Open Kit
+# Deliver: Open Toy

-You will now take photos of the kit assemblies and make any needed adjustments to the instructions document.
+You will now take photos of the toy assemblies and make any needed adjustments to the instructions document.

 ## Documentation

 ### Photograph documentation

 1. Arrange all of the parts, [knolling style](https://en.wikipedia.org/wiki/Knolling).
 2. Photograph the kit parts from above.
 3. Assemble the kit parts into all variations of the toy.
-4. Take photographs of the assembled kit toys.
+4. Take photographs of the assembled kit toys demonstrating any modular or reconfigurable characteristics of the kit.
 If you are feeling ambitious, follow [this video tutorial](https://www.youtube.com/watch?v=T6fnHEvLyAE) to set up a light box.
-Demonstrating any modular or reconfigurable characteristics of the kit.

 ### Instructions document